atellmer/dark/packages/platform-native/README.md

 ## Modals

-To insert content in modal window you need to use a special component `Modal`.
+To insert content in modal window you need to use a special component `Modal`:

 ```tsx
 import { Modal } from '@dark-engine/platform-native';